pranaypratyush/Pixel-Trainer/ReadMe.md

 # Pixel Trainer

-Pixel Trainer is software used to label each pixel of images like bouy.Labeling can be done soomthly by draging the mouse.The labels are :-
+Pixel Trainer is a software used to label each pixel of images like bouy.Labeling can be done soomthly by draging the mouse.The labels are :-

  -  0  for Yellow
  -  1 for  Green